hanrichard/Notebook/aws/aws learning doc/serverless.md

  - want to mirgrate to aws

 - AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
 Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
 OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.
 OpsWorks has three offerings - AWS Opsworks for Chef Automate, AWS OpsWorks for Puppet Enterprise, and AWS OpsWorks Stacks.

+- Explanation
+With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.
+AWS Elastic Beanstalk reduces management complexity without restricting choice or control.
+You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

+- Amazon CloudFront is incorrect because this is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency and high transfer speeds.
+It does not provide any deployment capability for your custom applications unlike Elastic Beanstalk.

+- AWS CloudFormation is incorrect because although this service provides deployment capabilities, you will still have to design a custom template that contains the required AWS resources for your application needs.
+Hence, this will require more time to complete instead of just directly using Elastic Beanstalk.

+- AWS CodeCommit is incorrect because although you can upload your NodeJS code in AWS CloudCommit, this service is just a fully-managed source control service that hosts secure Git-based repositiories and hence, it does not provide a way to deploy or manage your applications in AWS.